masterwallet/etherscan-server/README.md

 EtherScan NodeJs Server - For Test Environments

 # Purpose

-This tool is designed to emulate some functions of EtherScap API - which is not available for test and local environments.
+This tool is designed to emulate some functions of EthenScap API - which is not available for test and local environments.
+It watches changes of Ethereum TestRPC and creates database with indexes to speed up queries to blockchain.

 # Installation